Stratification for Nonlinear Semidefinite Programming

-\begin{remark} Having established the geometric interpretation of the W-SRCQ via transversality, we can naturally derive that of the W-SOC through the dual characterization provided in~\cite[Section~4]{feng2025quadratically}, assuming the primal problem~\eqref{prog:SDP} is a convex quadratic program.
-However, obtaining a primal geometric characterization of the W-SOC and the S-SOSC is challenging.
-Although a more complicated version could be developed, we find it would be far from practical use.
-Hence, we leave it as a direction for future work. \end{remark}
+\begin{remark} Having securely grounded the W-SRCQ in a transversality framework, an analogous geometric interpretation for the W-SOC can be derived via the dual characterization established in~\cite[Section~4]{feng2025quadratically}, provided the primal problem~\eqref{prog:SDP} is a convex quadratic program.
+While a primal geometric formulation for the general W-SOC and S-SOSC could theoretically be developed, its complexity would likely preclude practical utility.
+We therefore leave this as a direction for future research. \end{remark}